-Dr. Nicholas Vitanza leads research aimed at developing clinically relevant laboratory models of DIPG, identifying key molecular and epigenetic vulnerabilities in DIPG, and testing CAR T cells against aggressive CNS tumors.
+Dr. Nicholas Vitanza leads the Vitanza Lab, which aims to develop clinically relevant laboratory models of DIPG, identify key molecular and epigenetic vulnerabilities in DIPG, and test CAR T cells against aggressive CNS tumors.

 Building Better DIPG Models